ZacharyGeurts/AMOURANTHRTX/README.md

 Chosen from idiocy, ignorance, and patience.
 I solved my math problem, so mostly progressing the engine.

-Software with free distribution can use all of this software without any restrictions or terms.
+Software with free distribution can use all of this software with free license terms.
 Commercial SDL3 and Vulkan development requires AMOURANTH RTX engine license.
+Commercial distribution is percentage based accountable upon release.
+- **Distribution**: gzac5314@gmail.com for AMOURANTH RTX engine license
+- **Why AMOURANTH?** They said they were hiring so I figured I would try to bring in a customer.

 ![gif](https://github.com/user-attachments/assets/f68fd0ba-742d-4c44-bdbb-a692c664ea4d)
 **If you do not intend to modify the code, watch the gif and you may have already seen God.**